Hanmuni/Hanmuni/README.md

 Fullstack IT-Girl
 ------------------

-As a full-time Software Developer, I thrive in the vibrant world of technology, where I transform ideas into reality with style and sophistication.
+As a full-time professional Software Developer, I thrive in the vibrant world of technology, where I transform ideas into reality with style and sophistication.

 * 🌍  I'm based in Germany
 * 🖥️  See my portfolio at [www.honghanh-chu.de](https://honghanh-chu.de/)